krupar101/sd_oblivion_remaster_scripts/README.md

 To run the Steam Deck optimization script for Oblivion Remastered:

-You can download this `.desktop` file and run it without needing the Konsole:
+You can download this `.desktop` file and run it without needing any Konsole (terminal) commands:

 [Download Optimize-Oblivion.desktop](https://raw.githubusercontent.com/krupar101/sd_oblivion_remaster_scripts/refs/heads/main/Optimize-Oblivion.desktop)